arshsinghphd/TeamActivities/Module10/README.md

 * set - an unordered collection of unique objects
 * dict (dictionary) - a mutable mapping of keys to values

-Technically, with those types it would be possible to write most programs.
+Technically, with these types it would be possible to write most programs.
 However, it would be a lot of work.
 We can make our lives easier by creating our own `types`.
 We can do this by creating our own `classes`.
 A `class` is a blueprint for creating objects.
 An `object` is an instance of a class.

 Another way to put it, we get to make our own legos!
 We then use these legos to build our programs.